SFDO-Tooling/CumulusCI/docs/tasks.rst

 Generate a data dictionary for the project by walking all GitHub releases.
 The data dictionary is output as two CSV files.
+One, in `object_path`, includes

+- Object Label
+- Object API Name
+- Object Description
+- Version Introduced

-One, in `object_path`, includes the Object Name, Object Label, and Version Introduced, with one row per packaged object.
+with one row per packaged object.

-The other, in `field_path`, includes Object Name, Field Name, Field Label, Field Type, Valid Picklist Values (if any) or a Lookup referenced table (if any), Version Introduced.
+The other, in `field_path`, includes

+- Object Label
+- Object API Name
+- Field Label
+- Field API Name
+- Field Type
+- Valid Picklist Values
+- Help Text
+- Field Description
+- Version Introduced
+- Version Picklist Values Last Changed
+- Version Help Text Last Changed

 Both MDAPI and SFDX format releases are supported.
 However, only force-app/main/default is processed for SFDX projects.